Apicurio/apicurio.github.io/_posts/2024-02-08-resolving-a-bug-in-apicurio-registry-kafkasql-storage-upgrade-process.md

 canonical_content_hash = sha256(canonicalize(content, dependencies) ++ references)
 ```

-Let's call these *current content hash* and *current canonical content hash* to differentiate between the legacy content hash algorithm implemented in version `2.1.2.Final` for Protobuf artifacts.
+Let's call these *current content hash* and *current canonical content hash* to differentiate between the legacy hash algorithm implemented in version `2.1.2.Final` for Protobuf artifacts.

-By mistake, `KafkaSqlProtobufCanonicalizerUpgrader` was not updated, so it still attempts to change the canonical content hash to the legacy value during Apicurio Registry restart.
+By mistake, `KafkaSqlProtobufCanonicalizerUpgrader` was not updated, so it still attempts to change the *canonical content hash* to the legacy value during Apicurio Registry restart.

 [`ReferencesContentHashUpgrader`](https://github.com/Apicurio/apicurio-registry/blob/2.4.2.Final/app/src/main/java/io/apicurio/registry/storage/impl/sql/upgrader/ReferencesContentHashUpgrader.java) is implemented to upgrade the *legacy content hash* to the *current content hash* in the in-memory database.
 It's not executed for KafkaSQL storage option by mistake.